-Alabar quero al Dio con tañer y cante, siendo el no piedrió amistad avante: de hombre berbante El mos escapó y a Hamán lo encapó en una paída, non top fuída.
-Buscó Hamán el mamzer de querer mercarmos, esto lo quiso hacer para atemarmos, no mos olvidamos esta enemistad: meldamos con amistad de la vieja historia tenelda en memoria.
+Alabar quero al Dio con tañer y cante, siendo el no piedrió amistad avante: de hombre berbante El mos escapó y a Hamán lo encapó en una paída, non topó fuída.
+Buscó Hamán el mamzer de querer mercarmos, esto lo quiso hacer para atemarmos, no mos olvidamos esta enemistad: meldamos con amistad de la vieja historia, tenelda en memoria.
 Kelal de este Purim es de abrir las manos, diciendo Alah Kerim e viva, hermanos, coman endianos, sofrito y kebab cada uno su erbab ordenen las mesas sin haber manquezas.
 Se vistió la reina Ester en el tracer día, vestida de su color que al oro parecía, con grande mancía se fue ande el rey.
 El rey que la vido venir piedrió su tino, a la color del vino. - ¿Qué es la tu venida, Ester? ¿qué es la tu demanda? - Un convit quero hacer en la tuya casa, con toda la compaña y Hamán tambien; a tambien quero comer con ti en una mesa viva tu grandeza

-I want to praise God with playing and singing,
+I wish to praise God

-From a deceitful man He let us escape,
+He let us escape,

-And He trapped Haman
+and Haman He trapped

-We read with friendship
+we read with friendship

-So that the old story will be held in memory The rule of this Purim is to open hands,
+The rule of this Purim is to open hands,

 Saying "Allah is Generous" and live, brothers,